What Does a National Park Ranger Do?

 The national park ranger uses their experience and knowledge of natural and cultural resource management principles used on public lands, and performs some or all of the following duties:

-- Ensures communication with the public on special recreation permit policy requirements and reviews permit applications
+- Communicate with the public on special recreation permit policy requirements and review permit applications.

-- Distributes and collects permits and fees at established fee sites
+- Distribute and collect permits and fees at established fee sites.

-- Monitors both commercial and public river use; conducts river patrols to monitor and clean campsites
+- Monitor commercial and public river use; conduct river patrols to monitor and clean campsites.

-- Assists recreation staff in planning and implementing recreation enhancement, resource protection, environmental education, and volunteer stewardship projects
+- Assist recreation staff in planning and implementing recreation enhancement, resource protection, environmental education, and volunteer stewardship projects.

 National Park Ranger Salary